-A teacher friend of mine related how one time in a parent-teacher meeting, a father said this about his son.
+A teacher I know related how one time in a parent-teacher meeting, a father said this about his son.
 I think that most of us find his comment shocking.
 Good parents work hard in the hope that our children will definitely be smarter than we are.

 But Smarter Means Different

 But I wonder how many of us think that all the way through.
-If our children are smarter than we are, that doesn’t just mean they’ll solve algebra equations faster, and remember more science and history facts.
-It means that they will probably think differently, too.
-They will ask questions that never occurred to us, and come up with answers that go beyond what we can understand.
-That may bring up some pretty sensitive things: they may even disagree with our politics, our religion, and our lifestyle choices.
+If our children are smarter than we are, that doesn’t mean they’ll just solve algebra equations faster.
+It means they will ask questions that never occurred to us.
+They may even question our politics, our religion, and our lifestyle choices.

 Critical Thinking & Schools

 I see the same thing in our schools.
 Every school administration says they want to teach kids to think critically, but then they make it clear that they don’t want the students to question or challenge anything; not the school books, not the curriculum, not administration.

 Not even the dress code.

 So by default what we see are managers and school boards say: “Think critically about everything, except what we tell you.”

 Which sounds to me like, “Pay no attention to that man behind the curtain.”